-

 If you’re married, complete this action plan with your spouse.
 You’ll want to set goals and identify any expenses you can reduce together.
 This will help avoid misunderstandings or overspending.

-This Action Plan requires six steps:
+This action plan requires six steps:

 - Add up your monthly expenses.
 List the bills you have to pay every month, such as your mortgage or rent, car payment, insurance premiums, utilities and phone bills.